Andrewneteye4343/scDock/Tutorial/README.md

 `features.tsv.gz`
 `matrix.mtx.gz`

-● Meta data preparation (optional):
+● Meta data preparation (Optional):
 If you are interested in the difference of cellular interaction between control and DN mice, you can provide metadata.txt as we have prepared.

 ● Modify config.yaml (read in the above GSE218563_config.yaml file):